Lin2907/general-knowledge-quiz/README.md

   * For randomized questions,  Durstenfeld shuffle, an optimized version of Fisher-Yates was used.

-  * Inspired from W3C schools and Code Institute lessons for creating timer function.
+  * Inspired by W3C schools and Code Institute lessons for creating timer function.

   + Score area was implemented similar as in "Love Maths" school project.
 + Media